bath-bcss/Technical-Labs/docs/Unix_Shell.md

 looks for executables with the name you specified in special directories.
 These directories are specified by the PATH variables, which will be covered later.

+You can find if any command is in the first category with the command `type <command name>`.

 Parameters are separated by spaces, unless multiple are surrounded in speech marks.
 In this case, they are treated as one parameter.
 One common style of parameter is a "flag".
 Flags look like the `-a` and `-m` above and generally alter the command's behaviour in some way.